 Mumbo-jumbo and plocking: Vita Sackville-West in the OED

-On 9 March 2013, Vita Sackville-West would have been 121 years old.
-By birth she was a Victorian, but she spent her life railing against the stifling conventions of her parents’ generation.
+By birth Vita Sackville-West was a Victorian, born in 1892, but she spent her life railing against the stifling conventions of her parents’ generation.
 She and her husband Harold Nicolson enjoyed a famously open marriage; one of Vita Sackville-West’s many lovers was the novelist Virginia Woolf, who wrote the longest love letter in history for her, in the form of the faux-biography Orlando (1928).
 In later life Vita Sackville-West became well known for her gardening books; she conceived one of the finest gardens in England at her Kentish home, Sissinghurst Castle, and had a particular passion for roses.

 When she wasn’t floating around being a bohemian or donning her wellies, Vita Sackville-West certainly wasn’t resting on her laurels.
 She wrote several novels, many of which have slipped into the unfortunate obscurity shared by so many mid-20th century female writers.